Planai-Hochwurzen, Austria: Family Ski Guide

 💬What Do Other Parents Think?

-Parents who've cracked the code share one consistent tip: book the Mini's Week package in January if you have kids under 6.
-For €189 per toddler, you get 7 nights, ski lessons, rental gear, and a 6-day Ski Amadé pass.
-That's an absurd amount of value, and families who discover it feel like they've found a cheat code.
-The catch?
-It runs for just two weeks in January, and participating accommodations fill fast.
+The secret weapon parents discover is Mini's Week in January.
+For €189 per toddler under 6, you get 7 nights, ski lessons, rental gear, and a 6-day Ski Amadé pass.
+Families who snag this feel like they've found a cheat code, but it runs just two weeks and fills fast at participating accommodations.

 Common Questions